Adriano Goldschmied: Life and career

-whose assets were appropriated in 1942.
+Goldschmied was born on 29 November 1943.
+His place of birth is reported variously as Vico Canavese or Ivrea in northwestern Italy, or Trieste, where he grew up.
+His parents were Sofia Goldschmied and Livio Goldschmied.
+His family was Jewish.
+Their assets had been appropriated in 1942.
 Later, some of these assets were reconveyed to his family.

 With initial dreams of becoming a competitive skier, he opened up a store in Cortina d'Ampezzo in 1970.
 This was a springboard for beginning his own denim company.

-Since 1996, he has lived principally in Los Angeles and Milan.
+From 1996, he lived principally in Los Angeles and Milan.
 His daughter, Marta Goldschmied, has launched her own denim line, MADE GOLD Denim.

-The Indigo Move collection has 24 women's styles and 13 men's styles designed by Goldschmied in collaboration with Mavi.
-Available in all indigo shades, including ink, smoke, and black, the assortment introduces new silhouettes and fits for Mavi.
+Adriano Goldschmied died from cancer in Castelfranco Veneto, near his home in Asolo, Italy, on 5 April 2026, at the age of 82.